 Other access and equity scholarships at UQ

 Some UQ schools offer equity scholarships for specific study areas.
-Plus, UQ Link can be stacked on top of other various scholarships.
-For example, you can receive an academic scholarship, a rural scholarship, a sporting scholarship or an Indigenous scholarship and still be eligible for UQ Link as well – so it’s worth exploring all the options available to you.
+Plus, UQ Link can be stacked on top of other scholarships.
+For example, you can receive an academic scholarship, a rural scholarship, a sporting scholarship or an Indigenous scholarship and still be eligible for UQ Link as well.
+So, it’s worth exploring all the options available to you.

-A great example of UQ subject-specific access and equity scholarships is our Law School LEAD Scholarship, which awards $8000 per year (up to 5 years) to law students who have experienced financial, social and/or educational disadvantage.
+A great example of UQ subject-specific access and equity scholarships is our Law School LEAD Scholarship.
+This awards $8,000 per year (up to 5 years) to law students who have experienced financial, social and/or educational disadvantage.